 Step 3: Get the root user's password

-gitlab-initial-root-passwordin the search bar, and then press Enter on your keyboard to search the Secret.
+gitlab-initial-root-passwordin the search box, and then press Enter on your keyboard to search the Secret.

-Click the Secret to go to its detail page, and then click the eye icon in the upper-right corner to view the password.
+Click the Secret to go to its detail page, and then click in the upper-right corner to view the password.
 Make sure you copy it.